kn-joshua/CS425-A1/README.md

    2. **Load Credentials**: Reads `users.txt` and stores username-password pairs in a map.
    3. **Accept Loop**: Continuously accepts incoming client connections and spawns a new thread (`std::thread`) that calls `handle_client` for each connected client.
    4. **Thread Management**: Keeps track of all client-handler threads; each thread remains active until its client disconnects.

+# Additional Documentation

+---

+## 3. Assignment Features Implemented / Not Implemented

+- **Implemented Features:**
+  - **Basic Server Functionality:**
+    The server uses TCP sockets to listen on port `12345` and accepts multiple concurrent client connections.
+  - **User Authentication:**
+    Clients are prompted for a username and password, and authentication is performed against the contents of `users.txt`.
+  - **Messaging Features:**
+    Supports broadcast messages (`/broadcast`), private messages (`/msg`), and group messages (`/group_msg`).
+  - **Group Management:**
+    Clients can create (`/create_group`), join (`/join_group`), and leave (`/leave_group`) groups.
+The server maintains a mapping of group names to their members.
+  - **Multithreading:**
+    Each client connection is handled in a separate thread, ensuring simultaneous interactions.

+- **Not Implemented / Future Enhancements:**
+  - **Advanced Error Recovery:**
+    More robust error handling and reconnection strategies could be implemented.
+  - **Message History & Persistence:**
+    Currently, messages are not stored; adding persistent logging or message history is a potential enhancement.
+  - **Enhanced Security:**
+    Encryption for messages and secure storage of passwords (e.g., hashing) is not implemented.

+---

+## 4. Design Decisions

+- **Thread per Connection:**
+  A new thread is created for each client connection.
+This design simplifies the handling of concurrent clients since each thread independently processes its client's commands.
+Using threads (with `std::thread`) allows for a straightforward implementation of concurrent I/O without the complexity of managing processes.

+- **Synchronization Mechanisms:**
+  Shared data structures (like the client list and group membership maps) are protected using `std::mutex` and `std::lock_guard` to avoid race conditions.
+This ensures that simultaneous modifications by multiple threads do not lead to undefined behavior.

+- **Socket Programming:**
+  The server uses standard POSIX sockets to implement the TCP server.
+The use of a loop in `main()` to accept connections and spawn threads provides a simple yet effective model for managing multiple client connections.

+---

+## 5. Implementation Overview

+- **High-Level Functionality:**
+  - **Server Initialization:**
+    The server sets up a TCP socket, binds it to `127.0.0.1:12345`, and listens for incoming connections.
+  - **User Authentication:**
+    Upon connection, the server requests a username and password and verifies these credentials against a map populated from `users.txt`.
+  - **Message Handling:**
+    The server supports various commands for broadcasting, sending private messages, and managing groups.
+  - **Multithreading:**
+    Each new connection spawns a thread which runs the `handle_client` function, responsible for processing messages and commands.

+## 6. Testing

+**Correctness Testing:**
+Multiple clients were connected (using client_grp) in separate terminal windows.
+Each client was tested for:
+- Successful authentication.
+- Correct message delivery for broadcast, private, and group messaging.
+- Proper handling of group creation, joining, and leaving.

+**Stress Testing:**
+The server was tested with several simultaneous client connections to ensure that multithreading and synchronization handled concurrent requests without data races or crashes.

+## 7. Restrictions in the Server

+**Maximum Clients:**
+There is no explicit hard-coded limit on the number of clients, but system resources (e.g., available file descriptors and CPU) may impose practical limits.

+**Maximum Groups:**
+There is no strict limit on the number of groups.
+However, each new group is stored in memory, so available memory is the practical constraint.

+**Group Members:**
+Similarly, there is no hard-coded limit on the number of members per group, with the system's memory being the main restriction.

+**Message Size:**
+The buffer size for a message is defined as 1024 bytes.
+Messages larger than this may be truncated or require additional handling.

+## 8. Challenges Faced

+**Concurrency Issues:**
+Handling multiple client connections concurrently introduced potential race conditions.
+This was addressed by using mutexes (std::mutex) and lock guards (std::lock_guard).

+**Command Parsing:**
+Ensuring that commands (especially those with multiple parameters) are parsed correctly was challenging.
+Edge cases such as missing parameters or extra spaces had to be handled carefully.

+**Testing Multithreaded Code:**
+Stress testing the server with many simultaneous connections required careful coordination to simulate real-world usage without causing resource exhaustion.

+## 9. Contribution of Each Member

+**Joshua (me):**
+- Role: Testing and Documentation
+- Contribution: 30%
+- Performed comprehensive testing on the server and client implementations.
+- Prepared and built the complete documentation (this README).

+**Aravind S and Sumay Avi:**
+- Role: Implementation
+- Contribution: 70% (equal to both)
+- Handled the overall design and coding of both the server (server_grp.cpp) and client (client_grp.cpp).
+- Managed multithreading and synchronization aspects of the assignment.

+## 10. Declaration

+I hereby declare that this assignment is entirely my own work and does not contain any plagiarized content.
+All external sources have been properly acknowledged.